Healthdirect Free Australian health advice you can count on.

 What are the symptoms of irritable bowel syndrome?

-You may feel your bowel movement was incomplete (even after a poo) and nausea.
+You may feel your bowel movement was incomplete (even after a poo).

-Often your pain can be relieved by passing wind or faeces.
+Often your pain can be relieved by passing wind or faeces (poo).

 What causes irritable bowel syndrome?

-While the exact cause of IBS is not clear, some common IBS triggers include diet, stress, infection and medicines.
+While the exact cause of IBS is not clear, some common IBS triggers are:

-You may find that some foods make your symptoms worse, but these 'trigger foods' differ from one person to the next.
+You may find that some foods make your symptoms worse.
+These 'trigger foods' differ from one person to the next.

-See your doctor or pharmacist to check whether these may have triggered your symptoms, and what treatment best suits your condition.
+See your doctor or pharmacist to check whether these medicines may have triggered your symptoms.

 When should I see my doctor?

-It is important to see your doctor if you develop symptoms.
-They will check for other conditions before diagnosing you with IBS.
+It's important to see your doctor if you get symptoms.
+Your doctor will check for other conditions before diagnosing you with IBS.

-• you notice any blood in your stools
+• you notice blood in your stools (poo)

 • you have a fever or severe diarrhoea